 A Brief History

-The first recorded Science Olympiad was held on Saturday, November 23, 1974 at St. Andrews Presbyterian College in Laurinburg, North Carolina.
+The first recorded Science Olympiad was held on Saturday, November 23, 1974, at St. Andrews Presbyterian College in Laurinburg, North Carolina.
 Dr. Donald Barnes and Dr. David Wetmore were the originators of this event.
 Fifteen schools from North and South Carolina participated in this event.
 This Olympiad was a day-long affair, with competitions and demonstrations for high school students in the areas of biology, chemistry, and physics.
 There were four event periods during this day, and each event period had one fun event (like beaker race or paper airplane), one demonstration (like glassblowing and holography), and one serious event (like periodic table quiz or Science Bowl).
-A wonderful article by David Wetmore was published in the Journal of Chemical Education in January of 1978 documenting the success of recruiting students through Science Olympiad.
+A wonderful article by David Wetmore was published in the Journal of Chemical Education in January of 1978, documenting the success of recruiting students through the Science Olympiad.
 St. Andrews continues to host a Science Olympiad tournament to this day.
-Mr. John C. “Jack” Cairns was a teacher at Dover High School in Delaware in the 1970s when he learned learned about Science Olympiad taking place in North Carolina.
-He shared this information with Dr. Douglas R. Macbeth, the Delaware State Science Supervisor.
-Mr. Cairns was appointed to a steering committee to organize the first Olympiad in Delaware which took place at Delaware State College in the Spring of 1977.
+The first-ever Science Olympiad for high school students and teachers agenda can be found HERE.
+A news release from the event can be found HERE.